 What If?

 “Your problem is you have no room for if,” Raymond told me one day.
-“Numerous wonderful and beautiful people have brought us where we are today by asking if questions, but you put a big old lid on if and lock it up.”
+“Numerous wonderful and beautiful intellectuals in all fields have brought us where we are today by asking what if questions, yet you put a big old lid on if, lock it up, and throw away the key.”

 “I’ve cleared an entire warehouse out for if,” I said.
 “Give me an if!
 How about I give you an if?”
 I continued.
 “What if I told you that there was incontrovertible proof that your favorite conspiracy theory was wrong?
 Let’s say they discovered previously unknown security tape that showed your favorite victim of the justice system pulling the trigger.
 I’m not saying he’s guilty, but have you ever considered that mind-blowing prospect before?”